atkaper/vikeying/README.md

 ## Conclusion

-The script does seem to work, however, I have seen some occasions where I ended up with a non-working ctrl-key, or mysterious enabling of caps-lock-state when hitting the caps-lock-key together with some other keys or when keeping caps-lock pressed for a while (which it should not do that anymore with this script!).
+~~The script does seem to work, however, I have seen some occasions where I ended up with a non-working ctrl-key, or mysterious enabling of caps-lock-state when hitting the caps-lock-key together with some other keys or when keeping caps-lock pressed for a while (which it should not do that anymore with this script!).~~ _I did find (and fix) a small bug in the script while writing the blog page about it ;-) So maybe the weird behaviour is gone?
+I suggest you just try it out for a while..._

-My conclusion would be that this was a nice exercise to find out what is possible in keyboard manipulation.
-I suspect that there might be some small timing issues to iron out, or perhaps some concurrency issues or other race conditions to dig in to.
+My conclusion would be that this was a nice exercise to find out what is possible in keyboard manipulation. ~~I suspect that there might be some small timing issues to iron out, or perhaps some concurrency issues or other race conditions to dig in to.~~ _(I hope this is fxed)_.

 I will leave this as is for now.
 My caps-lock key has a completely different mapping which I got used to (compose, using ```setxkbmap -option compose:caps```, for example hitting caps + " + e will lead to ë),